SimplyAhmazing/Kivy-Pomodoro/README.md

-This is a simple Pomodoro app I setup as an execuse to start playing with the Kivy GUI framework.
+This is a simple Pomodoro app I setup as an execuse to start playing with the [Kivy] GUI framework.
 I've found [Kivy] to be interesting and simple to use.

-To run the app, set up `python 2.7.9` and `kivy 1.8.0` and the src dir run,
+To run the app, install `python 2.7.9` and `kivy 1.8.0`.
+Then from the src dir run,

 ```
-kivy maing.py
+kivy main.py
 ```

 ## Screenshot